Marine Engineering

 Shaurya Kant Joshi | 3rd Assistant Engineer | Zodiac MaritimeWhat is Marine Engineering?

-3rd Assistant Engineer Shaurya Kant Joshi has worked in Marine Engineering for 5 years & 11 months.
-3rd Assistant Engineer Shaurya Kant Joshi defines Marine Engineering as:
+3rd Assistant Engineer Shaurya Kant Joshi has 5 years & 11 months of professional experience in Marine Engineering.
+3rd Assistant Engineer Shaurya Kant Joshi describes Marine Engineering as:

 Marine engineering is the branch of study that deals with the design, development, production and maintenance of the equipments used at sea and on board sea vessels like boats, ships etc.